random-alpiner/dovecot-mbc/README.md

 Special thanks
 ---------------------
 Special thanks go to Peter Marschall <peter@adpm.de>.
 Reading his github repository https://github.com/marschap/fetchmail_wakeup helped me a lot.
-Some of this work may be inspired by his plugin.
+Some of my work in this repository may be inspired by his plugin.